Triforce! Mailbag Special #52: Senile old farts forget where they are

 Yeah, she had it.

-In her in a secret cupboard, it's obviously like something that...
+In a secret cupboard, it's obviously like something that...

-Or maybe not so secret why does she not why does she not just work at a hairdresser because she'd be maybe she'd be just like orgasming nonsense just coming all day like it really
+or maybe not so secret why does she not why does she not just work at a hairdresser because she'd be maybe she'd be just like orgasming nonsense yeah just coming all day like it really

-well oh maybe not so much with if she did women's hair maybe not so much is the fetish specific to men with long wavy hair it's maybe it's also specific to men who don't want it you know it's the delilah
+maybe not so much with if she did women's hair maybe not so much is the fetish specific to men with long wavy hair

-it's the delilah it's the samson and delilah fetish she is she is going to be a serial killer.
+but maybe it's also specific to men who don't want it you know it's the like reluctant it's the delilah it's the samson and delilah fetish she is she is going going to be a serial killer.

 Of course.